richafnu/Viva/Viva/engage/eac-answers-faq.md

 **What license is required to use Answers?**

-You need a license to Viva Engage Knowledge service plan to use Answers.
-This service plan is available as part of _Viva Suite_ and _Employee Communications and Communities_.
+To use Answers, you need a license to a Viva Engage Knowledge service plan.
+The service plan is available as part of _Viva Suite_ and _Employee Communications and Communities_.

 **Can users who aren't assigned the Viva Engage Knowledge service plan use Answers?**